RaihanArvi/SocialCam/README.md

 ## Acknowledgement

 Author would like to thank to all of the contributors who make this project possible.
+Especially Umi Nilma Herrita Wisda Syam, author's mentor in this project.